miangraham/eslint-plugin-prefer-arrow-in-array/README.md

 An ESLint plugin+rule to suggest arrow functions over function expressions as array elements.

-Made for people still using async.waterfall([]) for some reason.
+Made for a project that's still using async.waterfall.
 (Don't do this.
 Use async/await instead.)

 Quick hacky fork of [prefer-arrow-callback](http://eslint.org/docs/rules/prefer-arrow-callback) from the ESLint core rules.